att/netarbiter/sds/install-kubeadm/README.md

 ### Note
 [1] If you are installing on a single vcpu VM, the kube-dns pod is likely to be a "Pending" status due to insufficient cpu.
 To make it "Running", you need to install a mster node on a 2+ vcpu VM; or you may add 1+ work nodes later.

-[2] To check if pods are correctly using the nameserver (10.96.0.10), take the following step:
+[2] To check if pods connect to the kubedns' nameserver (10.96.0.10), you can take the following steps:
 ```
 # Create two pods
 kubectl create -f ktest.yaml